MaterializeInc/materialize/play/wikirecent/README.md

 subscribing to updates from their dependencies.
 Updates are minimal in size and are expressed soley as transformations from previous state.
 This has two major benefits:

-- Real-time push nofications.
+- Real-time push notifications.
 Applications are notified as soon as data changes and are not required to repeatedly poll for the same information over and over again.

 - Economy of resources required.
 Each result set only contains information about datum that have